Getting help with memory problems

 Where can I get help if I am worried about dementia?

-If you are worried about yourself or a family member or friend experiencing forgetfulness, or any of the other changes outlined above, the first port of call should always be the GP.
+If you are worried about yourself or a family member or friend experiencing forgetfulness, the first port of call should always be the GP.
 This is important because other conditions such as depression, stress, infection or certain blood problems may cause similar, but treatable changes in thinking and behaviour.
 As well as doing a brief test to assess your memory, the GP can also quickly check your physical health to exclude and treat other causes.

 Whilst GP's do not normally make a diagnosis of dementia, as mentioned they will do a brief assessment of memory and thinking.
 If other causes have been ruled out, then based on the outcome of this test, the GP may just keep an eye on you and see you again in a few months to repeat the tests to see if things have changed, or if indicated, they may refer an individual on to a specialist memory assessment service.

 Dementia is a descriptive term given to a picture of progressive and sustained decline of mental ability that affects how an individual thinks, feels, sees, experiences and acts in the world.
 These 'visible' changes or 'signs and symptoms' of dementia include memory loss, communication and perception problems, changes in mood, personality, the ability to cope effectively, and subsequently also changes in behaviour.
 The visible changes are caused by an underlying disease or altered condition of the brain, with Alzheimer's disease being the most common and well known example, but far from the only cause of dementia.